 COURSES/ COURSE EQUIVALENCIES

-During the semester you will take four courses in total in the Spanish language and Latin American Studies.
+During the semester you will take four courses in total from a combination of Spanish language offerings and Latin American Studies courses taught in English.
 However, the courses you take depend on your Spanish language level.
 This 14 week academic program has three distinct parts.
 You will participate in all three:

 Parts One & Three (weeks 1-6 & 9-14):

 You will take Spanish courses during Part One (weeks 1-6) and Part Three (weeks 9-14).
-You will cover the equivalent of 2 semesters of language materials, continuing from your current level.
-You will also take one or two Latin American Studies focused courses taught in English during Part One & Part Three.
+You will cover the equivalent of two or three semesters of Spanish classes, continuing from your current level.
+You will also take one or two Latin American Studies- focused courses, taught in English, during Part One & Part Three.
 The following courses are typically offered:

 Spanish Language Courses: